yhanwen/soda.aboutapp.cn/README.md

 # soda
-Soda - A Easer Way To Use Graph Database
+Soda - A Easier Way To Use Graph Database